-To facilitate this role, the Responsible Person [Water] will be required to liaise closely with other professionals in various disciplines; as such will be supported by the Facilities Manager, Facilities Officers and the Authorising Engineer [Water] to ensure suitable provision to maintain the service.
+To facilitate their role, the RP[W] will be required to liaise closely with other professionals in various disciplines.
+The RP[W] will be supported by the Designated Person [DP], the Authorised Person(s) [Water] i.e. Facilities Managers, the Authorising Engineer [Water] and the Infection Prevention and Control Lead amongst others, to ensure suitable provision to maintain the service.

-The RP [Water] will be the informed link at Board level as such they shall:
+The RP [Water] shall:

-- Immediately inform the Board if any suspected legionella, outbreak / incidents occurs, as well as taking an active role in any investigations; - Ensure this Policy is reviewed, ratified and implemented; - Be professionally and operationally responsible for water quality; - Budgeting overall and single items limits; - Accountability and responsibility. - Issue, maintain and update this Policy document with assistance from Authorising Engineer[Water]; - Approve any changes to the WSP [technical & operational procedures]; - Be responsible for the development & implementation of the WSP, ensuring the WSP is compliant with ACoP L8 [including HSG274 Parts 2 & 3]; - Advise on the necessary continuing procedures and actions for the prevention or control of legionellosis; - Co-ordinate with Infection Control lead and the Authorising Engineer [Water] for help, advice and in response to any investigation arising for non-compliant issues and for the ongoing development of the Estate; - Ensuring that all control schemes handed over to the Operational Estates Department are appropriately documented, commissioned and signed off in accordance with the WSP; - Chair the Compliance and Risk Working Group meetings; - Monitor the implementation and efficacy of this Policy and the associated WSP; - Assist with annual management audits completed by the Authorising Engineer[Water]; - Carry out the necessary actions defined in the WSP should an outbreak situation associated with legionellosis be suspected or confirmed; - Liaise with 3rd parties external to the Trust on assurance matters - Attend updated management training at least every three years, or sooner if determined by the training needs analysis.
+- Immediately inform the Board if any suspected Legionella, outbreak / incidents occurs, as well as taking an active role in any investigations; - Ensure this Policy is reviewed, ratified and implemented; - Be professionally and operationally responsible for water quality; - Budgeting overall and single items limits; - Accountability and responsibility. - Issue, maintain and update this Policy document with assistance from Authorising Engineer[Water]; - Approve any changes to the WSP [technical & operational procedures]; - Be responsible for the development & implementation of the WSP, ensuring the WSP is compliant with ACoP L8 [including HSG274 Parts 2 & 3]; - Advise on the necessary continuing procedures and actions for the prevention or control of legionellosis; - Co-ordinate with Infection Control lead and the Authorising Engineer [Water] for help, advice and in response to any investigation arising for non-compliant issues and for the ongoing development of the Estate; - Ensuring that all control schemes handed over to the Operational Estates Department are appropriately documented, commissioned and signed off in accordance with the WSP; - Chair the Water Safety Group meetings; - Monitor the implementation and efficacy of this Policy and the associated WSP; - Assist with annual management audits completed by the Authorising Engineer[Water]; - Carry out the necessary actions defined in the WSP should an outbreak situation associated with legionellosis be suspected or confirmed; - Liaise with 3rd parties external to the Trust on assurance matters - Attend updated management training at least every three years, or sooner if determined by the training needs analysis.